 Unit 23 is located immediately north of the Gardiner Expressway in the northwest corner of the Study Area.
-This area was not surveyed at the time of the initial site investigation but was coded using aerial imagery.
+This area was not surveyed at the time of the site investigations due to access restrictions, however was coded using aerial imagery.

-4.2.1.4 Fresh-Moist Manitoba Maple Lowland Deciduous Forest (FOD7-a) - Units 6
+4.2.1.4 Fresh-Moist Manitoba Maple Lowland Deciduous Forest (FOD7-a) - Unit 6

 Unit 6 was originally mapped by TRCA as two separate ecosites, a cultural thicket and a cultural meadow.
 The Unit is located on the east side of Mimico Creek at the north end of the Study Area.
-This area is no longer distinguishable as separate entities; as with several early successional sites, the area has transitioned into a young, forested ecosite with Manitoba Maple as a dominant tree.
+This area is no longer distinguishable as separate entities; as with several early successional sites, the area has transitioned into a young, forested ecosite with Manitoba Maple (Acer negundo) as a dominant tree.
 The area is situated immediately south of the Gardiner Expressway off-ramp and west of Park Lawn Road.

-Species recorded by Hatch and TRCA include Manitoba Maple, Black Locust (Robinia pseudoacacia), Basswood (Tilia americana) Black Ash (Fraxinus nigra), Tartarian Honeysuckle, Riverbank Grape, Choke Cherry (Prunus virginiana), Willow (Salix spp.) as well as groundcover species including Reed Canary Grass (Phalaris arundinacea), Dog Violet (Viola adunca), Siberian Squill (Scilla siberica), Garlic Mustard (Allium petiolata), Hedge Parsely (Torilis japonica), and Canada Goldenrod (Solidago altissima).
-Hybrid Cattail (Typha glauca) can be found in wet pockets.
+Other species recorded by Hatch and TRCA include Black Locust (Robinia pseudoacacia), Basswood (Tilia americana) Black Ash (Fraxinus nigra), Green Ash (Fraxinus pennsylvanica), Tatarian Honeysuckle (Lonicera tatarica), Riverbank Grape (Vitis riparia), Choke Cherry (Prunus virginiana), Willow (Salix spp.) as well as groundcover species including Reed Canary Grass (Phalaris arundinacea), Dog Violet (Viola adunca), Siberian Squill (Scilla siberica), Garlic Mustard (Allium petiolata), Hedge Parsely (Torilis japonica), and Canada Goldenrod (Solidago altissima).
+Hybrid Cattail (Typha x glauca) can be found in wet pockets.
+The site is highly disturbed with trails, garbage and evidence of past inhabitation composed of crude shelters and furniture.